WAP Systems and Labeled Subshifts: WAP systems

 Now assume that $X$ is uncountable and so contains a Cantor set $C$.
 If $X_1$ is the closure of $\bigcup_n \ \{ T^n(C) \}$, then the subsystem $(X_1,T)$ is expansive and contains no isolated points.
 So by Lemma \ref{lemexpansive} it has no equicontinuity points.
 Thus, $(X,T)$ is not HAE.

 $\Box$ Thus:

 \begin{prop} A WAP subshift is countable. \end{prop}

-$\Box$ Following \cite{GW-LE} we call $(X,T)$ \emph{locally equicontinuous} (hereafter LE) if each point $x$ is an equicontinuity point in its orbit closure or, equivalently, if each orbit closure is an almost equicontinuous subsystem.
+$\Box$ Following \cite{GW-LE} we call $(X,T)$ \emph{locally equicontinuous} (hereafter LE) if it is a metric system and each point $x$ is an equicontinuity point in its orbit closure or, equivalently, if each orbit closure is an almost equicontinuous subsystem.
 The equivalence follows from the Auslander-Yorke Dichotomy Theorem, \cite{AY}, which says that in a topologically transitive system the set of equicontinuity points either coincides with the set of transitive points or else it is empty.

-$\Box$ \begin{remark} From the latter condition, it follows that an HAE system is LE.
+\begin{remark} From the latter condition, it follows that an HAE system is LE.
 Any CP system is LE since each point is isolated in its orbit closure.
 From Proposition \ref{propHAE} it follows that any uncountable CP subshift is LE but not HAE. \end{remark}

 A system $(X,T)$ is \emph{coalescent} when any surjective action map $\pi$ on $(X,T)$ is an isomorphism.